MiroBabic/itms2014/README.md

 python get_detail_data_multi.py  (if you want slow download one by one, use get_detail_data.py)
 ```

-For exporting data into file use export.py
+For exporting data into file use export.py - this works only for SQLite!

 examples: